Airlines Offer Vouchers, Credits For Canceled Flights. Customers Want Cash

 The retired English teacher took meticulous notes about every conversation.
 She even mentioned U.S. Department of Transportation regulations requiring airlines to refund even nonrefundable airfares when they cancel flights, regardless of the reason.

-Eventually Fabianski was told she can get a refund, but not until next year, if she doesn't use her travel voucher by then.
+Eventually Fabianski was told she can get a refund but not until next year, if she doesn't use her travel voucher by then.

 "I was so frustrated," she says.
 "I somehow feel they're being, what's the right word?
 Disingenuous."

-Especially since taxpayers like her are now coming to the airlines' rescue.
+This is especially because taxpayers like her are now coming to the airlines' rescue.
 United is getting $5 billion in federal aid to help cover payroll for the next six months, and it says it will likely request another $4.5 billion in government loans.

 "I don't have a problem with that, but what is United doing to compensate me for my loss?"
 Fabianski asks.